 O Ewigkeit, du Donnerwort (O eternity, you word of thunder), BWV 20

-We're replaying your Top 100 Classical Countdown during the last week of June, so we'll be taking a break this week from the music of JS Bach.
-Hear number 14 at 12:03pm, a secular work by a 20th century English composer who, like Bach, incorporated a number of hymn tunes into his music...
+We're replaying Your Top 100 Classical Countdown during the last week of June, so we'll be taking a break this week from the music of J. S. Bach.
+At 12:03pm, hear number 14 on the countdown: a secular work by a 20th century English composer who, like Bach, incorporated hymn tunes into his music.